v3io/helm-charts/stable/mlrun-kit/README.md

 Configurable values are documented in the `values.yaml`, and the `values.yaml` of all sub charts.
 Override those [in the normal methods](https://helm.sh/docs/chart_template_guide/values_files/).

-To use the light version, override the helm install command using `-f override-lite.yaml`
+To use the full version, override the helm install command using `-f override-full.yaml`

 ### Usage